snrnats/doc-centre/docfx_project/reports/traffic-profile.md

     <img src="../images/reports/traffic-profile-weight-data.png"/>
 </a>

+The **Consignment Volume Distribution by Absolute Weight** chart's **Show Data** option displays a table of absolute weights in kilograms (rounded to the nearest 10 grams), and a count of how many consignments met each weight.
+For example, the sample image shows that the customer shipped 266 consignments with a total weight of 0.14 kg (i.e. 140 grams), and 39 consignments with a total weight of 0.25 kg (250 grams).

 ## Consignment Volume Distribution by Volumetric Weight Chart

 The **Consignment Volume Distribution by Volumetric Weight** chart displays the volumetric weight distribution of your manifested consignments.